neondatabase/website/content/docs/guides/neon-github-app.md

 The Neon GitHub App is currently in **private preview**.
 To start using it, request access by contacting our [Customer Success](mailto:customer-success@neon.tech) team and asking to join the private preview.
 </Admonition>

-The Neon GitHub App is designed to integrate your Neon project with a GitHub application and provide a basic GitHub Actions workflow that creates a database Neon branch with each pull request.
+The Neon GitHub App is designed to integrate your Neon project with a GitHub application and provide a basic GitHub Actions workflow that creates a database branch with each pull request.
 This guide will walk you through the following steps:

 - Adding the Neon GitHub App
 - Connecting a Neon project to a GitHub repository